MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

 ## Rule exclusions

 You can select solution checker rules to exclude from enforcement.
 For example, a particular rule might take significant time and effort to fix across the solution, but you would still like the rest of the rules to be enforced in the meantime.
-Use the Excluded Rules drop down to pick the rules to exclude from enforcement.
+Use the **Excluded Rules** dropdown list to pick the rules to exclude from enforcement.

 :::image type="content" source="media/managed-environment-solution-checker-rule-exclusions.png" alt-text="Screenshot of the solution checker enforcement rule exclusions.":::

 The list contains rule names and descriptions grouped by category and sorted by severity.
-As a reminder, only critical severity rules will block a solution from being imported.
+As a reminder, only critical severity rules block a solution from being imported.

 :::image type="content" source="media/managed-environment-solution-checker-rule-exclusions-list.png" alt-text="Screenshot of the solution checker enforcement rule exclusion options.":::